 Intermediate Benchmark Presentational Speaking or Signing I can communicate information, make presentations, and express my thoughts about familiar topics, using sentences and series of connected sentences through spoken, written or signed language.
 This is my goal.
 I can do this with help.
 I can do this consistently.
 I have provided evidence to demonstrate this.
 How can I present information to narrate about my life, experiences and events?
 I can present personal information about my life, activities and events, using simple sentences.
 Examples I can I can make simple comparisons of a variety of people, including friends and family members.
 I can describe what I want or need to do on a particular day.
 I can describe what I plan to do next in my school or work life.
 I can retell a story that I've read or heard.
 I can tell the steps of an experiment I conducted.
 X How can I present information to give a preference, opinion or persuasive argument?
 I can express my preferences on familiar and everyday topics of Interest and explain why I feel that way, using simple sentences.
 Examples I can I can give a series of reasons why an art or music style is appealing to me.
-I can give a presentation recommending something I like, such as a movie, television show, famous athlete, celebrity or historical figure.
+I can give a presentation recommending something I like, such as a movie, television show, famous athlete, celebrity or historical figure. x I can give a series of reasons why a book I've read was appealing to me.
+I can create and present a simple advertisement for a product or service.
+I can present a series of statements supporting my hypothesis about a science concept.
 I can give a series of reasons why a book I've read was appealing to me.
 I can create and present a simple advertisement for a product or service.
-I can present a series of statements supporting my hypothesis about a science concept.
-X How can I present information to inform, describe or explain?
-I can present on familiar and everyday topics, using simple sentences.
-Examples I can I can describe a school or workplace.
-I can present a brief summary of something from a book I've read.
-I can state multi-step instructions for completing a process, such as preparing a recipe.
-I can briefly summarize or retell a story.
-I can give a description of a place I have visited or want to visit.